c0sogi/LLMChat/readme.md

 Commands are handled using the `ChatGptCommands` class.
 It executes the corresponding callback function depending on the command.
 You can add new commands by simply adding callback in `ChatGptCommands` class from `app.utils.chatgpt.chatgpt_commands`.

-## Usage

-To start a ChatGPT conversation, connect to the WebSocket route `/ws/chatgpt/{api_key}` with a valid API key registered in the database.
-Note that this API key is not the same as OpenAI API key, but only available for your server to validate the user.
-Once connected, you can send messages and commands to interact with the ChatGPT model.
-The WebSocket will send back GPT's responses in real-time.
-This websocket connection is established via Flutter app, which can accessed with endpoint `/chatgpt`.

 # 🌟Vector Embedding
  Using Redis for storing vector embeddings of conversations 🗨️ can aid the ChatGPT model 🤖 in several ways, such as efficient and fast retrieval of conversation context 🕵️‍♀️, handling large amounts of data 📊, and providing more relevant responses through vector similarity search 🔎.